Here's what Amit Shah will do in Gujarat today

 He would also inaugurate India's first automated battery charging and swapping station for these e-buses, the AMC in a release.

-In afternoon, Shah, who represents Gandhinagar Lok Sabha seat, would attend a meeting of "Disha", formerly known as District Development Coordination and Monitoring Committee, in the state capital.
+In the afternoon, Shah, who represents Gandhinagar Lok Sabha seat, would attend a meeting of "Disha", formerly known as District Development Coordination and Monitoring Committee, in the state capital.

 Disha initiative is meant for the effective implementation of Central schemes at the local level.